13 Fun & Easy Ways To Reuse Amazon Boxes

 I hesitate to include Amazon’s Give Back Box program because I think it requires some meaningful diligence on the part of us, the donors.
 However, I’m mentioning it anyway with the request that you use it sparingly and only when you have something really valuable to give to a charity that you no longer need.

-Additionally, if the donors aren’t thoughtful and choose to use this program as a dumping ground for their unwanted and useless junk, the charities end up paying shipping fees only to collect more trash that they need to dispose.
-Secondhand shops receive far more donations then they are able to sell, and a good portion of the items we think are being productively donated actually end up in landfills or flooding third world countries and harming their economies.
+If donors aren’t thoughtful and choose to use this program as a dumping ground for their unwanted and useless junk, the charities end up with a bunch of trash of which they need to dispose.
+Secondhand shops receive far more donations than they are able to sell.
+A good portion of the items we think are being productively donated actually end up in landfills or flooding third-world countries and harming their economies.

 So… take this recommendation with caution.
 If you have a few great items that you know a thrift shop would love, go ahead and send them along.
 But please don’t make this your lazy excuse to buy more things or not find the right home for things you no longer need.